nwever/SNOWPACK_misc/horizons/README.md

 `make METEOIO_DIR=/path/to/meteoio/install/dir`

 # Running the tool
 1. Get an appropriate DEM that contains all the stations.
 For example, for Switzerland, the 25m DEM DHM25 can be obtained [here](https://www.swisstopo.admin.ch/en/height-model-dhm25).
-The provided `io.ini` expects the DEM to be in ASC format, and to be called 'dem.asc'.
+The provided `io.ini` expects the DEM to be in ASC format, and to be called `dem.asc`, but this can be changed in the `io.ini` file.
 2. Create a list of stations in `stn.lst`
 3. Run: `./horizons > horizons.txt`